Thursday, October 13th, 2016 at 6:30 pm

 The fall Musical Sundays concert series will begin on Sunday, October 16 at 3 p.m. with a musical trip around the world by the all-female ensemble formerly known as Cruzamente.
 This group of accomplished musicians from Cuba, Brazil, Cape Verde, Japan, and the Middle East will perform a selection of jazz and world/ethnic music that is lively, diverse, and will most likely instill an urge to get up and dance.

-To sign up for this film and discussion, please call the library at 781-769-0200 x110 or 222, email firstname.lastname@example.org, or stop by the library Reference or Information Desk.
+To sign up for this educational, all-ages concert that invites audience participation, please call 781-769-0200, x110 or 222, email firstname.lastname@example.org, or stop by the library Reference or Information Desk.
 The Musical Sundays series is made possible through the library Endowment Fund.

 Monday, October 17th, 2016 at 6:30 pm

 Join Kathryn Ford Richter, RN, to learn how to naturally care for your family using therapeutic grade essential oils.
 This informative class will empower you to take a natural approach to your health and that of your family.
 You will learn how to use essential oils safely and effectively for everything from creating a clean, nontoxic home to mood enhancement and overall wellness.
 You will be able to experience the oils hands-on as you to learn the different ways to integrate them in your daily life including topically, internally and aromatically.
 You will leave this class feeling more empowered to overhaul your medicine cabinet to support a healthier, natural lifestyle and a chance to win a sample pack of oils.